thegreatape/slim/README.md

 Slim
 ====
 Slim is a module for Axiom Stack that can automatically create minified, concatenated copies of your client-side javascript and css.
-You can switch back and forth between the minified copies and development copies with a single config option.
+It takes care of which version to include in your page headers: you can switch back and forth between the minified copies and development copies with a single config option.

 To Use
 ------